wakumaku/jsonshredder/README.md

 ...
 ```

-NOTE: here we are sharing our aws credentials because we are using a profile.
+NOTE: here we are sharing our AWS credentials because we are using a profile.

 If you prefer, you can specify the `aws_access_key_id` and `aws_secret_access_key` params.